OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 * Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.
 * Use the https://github.com/OXID-eSales/smarty-to-twig-converter, it does not catch all places but it makes conversion way easier.
-* Now have a look at how twig inheritance is working and adapt templates accordingly :doc:`Twig Template Engine </development/modules_components_themes/module/using_twig_in_module_templates>`.
+* Now have a look at how twig inheritance is working and adapt templates accordingly, see :doc:`Twig Template Engine </development/modules_components_themes/module/using_twig_in_module_templates>`.
- The templates are no longer registred in metadata.php, but now they need to follow the twig theme structure in case of extending theme templates.
+  The templates are no longer registered in metadata.php, but now they need to follow the twig theme structure in case of extending theme templates.

-* Adjust you tests
+.. todo: #HR add explanation about tests

+.. todo: #HR check more ideas for shop updates